How Museums Can Obtain Emergency Coronavirus Funding

 During this period of uncertainty for many museums, The Canada Council’s regular granting programs remain operational and open to new applications.

-The Canada Council for the Arts and CBC/Radio-Canada are joining forces to launch Digital Originals, an initiative to help artists and arts institutions share their work online.
+The Canada Council for the Arts and CBC/Radio-Canada joined forces to launch Digital Originals, an initiative to help artists and arts institutions share their work online.

 Micro-innovation grants of $5,000 will be distributed to “develop, create and share new or adapted work for digital dissemination to the Canadian public during the COVID-19 pandemic,” according to the announcement email.
 Funding can go towards the online adaptation of new or cancelled exhibitions, performances, screenings, and other arts-related programming.